 - Before using any equipment, patrons must:

-- Have a library card
+- Have an RPL library card in good standing

-- Read and understand the user agreement
+- Read and understand the rules and procedures

-- Sign a release and hold harmless agreement
+- Sign a user agreement form

 - Meet age requirements and/or be accompanied by a guardian